Baicheng Ordnance Test Center of China: Early History

-On March 22 and July 10, 1961, Han Zhenji attended the All-Army Logistics Work Conference and All-Army Logistics Work Symposium organized by the General Logistics Department, at which he discussed practicing thrift and frugality in building up the army.
+On March 22 and July 10, 1961, Zhenji attended the All-Army Logistics Work Conference and All-Army Logistics Work Symposium organized by the General Logistics Department.
+He discussed practicing thrift and frugality in building up the army.
 He then convened the Party Committee of the Ordnance Department to study the issue of self-sufficiency.
 Subsequently, it was decided to build a farm in the Baicheng firing range that could provide for the unit.
-Ye Jianying visited the Baicheng firing range twice, in August 1962 and April 1963.

-In August 1963, the CMC made a special report to Zhou Enlai, Deng Xiaoping and the Secretariat of the Chinese Communist Party on the tasks of the Baicheng Range.
+In August 1963, the CMC made a special report to Enlai, Deng Xiaoping and the Secretariat of the Chinese Communist Party on the tasks of the Baicheng Range.
 They planned to build the Baicheng Range into a comprehensive test base with the Army's conventional weapon tests as the main focus, taking into account the naval and air force's tests for some of their conventional weapons.
-The General Staff Department, the General Logistics Department, the Air Force, the Navy, the Artillery, and the Armored Corps formed the Conventional Weapons Test Base Planning Group to formulate a master plan and a phased construction program, which was approved by the Central Committee of the CCP in December 1963.
+The General Staff Department, the General Logistics Department, the Air Force, the Navy, the Artillery, and the Armored Corps formed the Conventional Weapons Test Base Planning Group to formulate a plan and a phased construction program, which was approved by the Central Committee of the CCP in December 1963.

-In January 1964, the CMC decided to change the name of the range to Ordnance Scientific Research and Test Base, and in November 1964, the name was changed again to Conventional Weapons Test Base (when it became known as the Baicheng Base for short).
-The base was then assigned to the National Defense Science and Industry Commission (NDSC), and in 1998, it was transferred to the General Armaments Department of the PLA.
+In January 1964, the CMC decided to change the name of the range to Ordinance Scientific Research and Test Base.
+In November 1964, the name was changed again to Conventional Weapons Test Base.
+The base was then assigned to the National Defense Science and Industry Commission (NDSC), and in 1998, was transferred to the General Armaments Department of the PLA.